yrdsb-peths/hungry-animal-team-a-animal/README.md

 Abstract Classes:
 Food

+We've made a Food abstract class because it groups the classes called cherry and apple, as these two classes are part of the same concept/idea
+Additionally, the Food abstract class also has methods and constructors that are used in cherry and apple.
+Which overall organizes the code and subclasses.

 Inside the Abstract class is a constructor and a method The constructor has a parameter (int value) which sets the value of the subclass to its value